 The Design Museum parking is only for minibus being used by groups with additional access needs.
+These spaces can be booked by phoning our bookings team on the number listed below.
 The Museum has no on site coach parking.
 Drop off and pick-ups will be from High Street Kensington.